wharton/chef-shibboleth-sp/README.md

 Use `recipe[shibboleth-sp]` and create a site cookbook that uses cookbook_files or templates to overwrite files in the Shibboleth SP directory.

+### SP Certificate and Key

+The certificate and key used by your SP for signing and encryption will be generated when the SP software is installed.
+You can choose to use your own certificate for this purpose by using the `shibboleth-sp::sp_cert_key` recipe.
+This recipe will check for a data bag item `shibboleth.sp` with a key matching the `node['shiboboleth-sp']['entityID']`.
+If that does not exits it will check for a key matching the chef environment (or `local` for chef-solo).
+Finally if the data bag does not exist or there are no matching keys the recipe will look to the `node['shibboleth-sp']['cert']` and `node['shibboleth-sp']['key']` attributes.

 ### Apache Handling